Review of AARP Life Insurance Policies

 AARP does a great job of marketing.
 With over 37 million members, the Company certainly has a deep pool of customers to market to.
-However, one thing you should know from the outset is that AARP uses NY Life for the Company’s life insurance.
+However, one thing you should know from the outset is that AARP uses New York Life for the Company’s life insurance plans.
 That means your options are limited to ONE company.

 In contrast, at TermLife2Go, we work with dozens of the top life insurance companies and top no medical exam life insurance companies in the marketplace.
 We can align you with the right company for your needs based on your unique health and lifestyle.
 Give us a call today to see what we can do for you!

 Disclaimer: We are not AARP life insurance nor are we affiliated with the company in any way.
 If you need to reach the company, you can go to www.nylaarp.com/Life-Insurance/Customer-Service or call 1-800-850-2658.

 You may also want to read our articles:

 Hopefully you are reading this AARP life insurance review before you went ahead and purchased life insurance coverage through AARP.
 At TermLife2Go we are not big fans of AARP’s life insurance for seniors offerings.
 The main reason: price.